Mary Beth Stutzman

 - Alpena General Hospital Tray Club

-Mary Beth’s work experience extends back to the mid-1990s when she worked as a journalist for The Alpena News, a daily newspaper; working part-time during the school year and full-time during the summer months (her most popular story being a full-page feature about a local sheep farm, which was picked up by the AP).
-After graduating college, Mary Beth worked marketing and public relations for Alpena General Hospital (now MidMichigan) which included a weekly TV feature called the Monday Medical Minute (alliteration was hot back then).
+Mary Beth’s career work experience extends back to the mid-1990s when she worked as a journalist for The Alpena News, a daily newspaper; working part-time during the school year and full-time during the summer months (her most popular story at the time being a full-page feature about a local sheep farm, which was picked up by the AP).
+After graduating college, Mary Beth worked marketing and public relations for Alpena General Hospital (now MidMichigan Medical) which included a weekly TV feature called the Monday Medical Minute (alliteration was hot back then).
 Always looking for a new challenge, she went on to work Communications and Fundraising for Thunder Bay National Marine Sanctuary, Public Relations and Online Classroom Technology Implementation for Alpena Community College, and served as the National Marketing Manager for Panel Processing, overseeing marketing, advertising, and trade show programs across the United States.

 Favorite activity: Biking the trails at Rockport (and hunting for fossils or looking at the dark sky)